Snarky Answers to 6 Common Interview QuestionsSep 18, 2023

-Real Answer: “As a project manager, I love bringing a project to completion while overcoming challenges and staying within the given budget and timeframe.
-It’s a real sense of accomplishment to know that I was an integral part to a project that takes over a year to complete.”
+"As a project manager, I love completing a project while overcoming challenges and staying within the given budget and timeframe.
+It's a real sense of accomplishment to know that I was an integral part of a project that took over a year to complete."

 Q: "Where do you see yourself in five years?"

-Real Answer: “I see myself working for this company, working up the ladder and adding to my skills to continue making a positive contribution.”
+"I see myself working for this company, working up the ladder, and adding to my skills to continue making a positive contribution."